Community Problem Solving (CmPS) Component

 Why Community Problem Solving?

-Today’s students will be running the world in the 21st century.
-What better way to prepare them to do so than by teaching them to think systematically about problematic situations, to gather information, to understand the situation, and to evaluate multiple solutions in order to best address the situation?
-Students involved in CmPS learn very powerful lessons about creating change, about dealing with local authorities and organizations, and about making an impact.
+Today’s students will be running the world someday.
+What better way to prepare students than by teaching them to think systematically about problematic situations, to gather information, to understand the situation, and to evaluate multiple solutions in order to best address the situation?
+Students involved in CmPS learn very powerful lessons about creating change, about dealing with local authorities and organizations and about making an impact.
 The implementation of real solutions gives students a strong sense of accomplishment and helps them to see the practical applications of the processes and skills that they have been learning.

 Who can participate in CmPS?

-Students may participate in CmPS in three divisions: Junior (grades 4-6), Middle (grades 7-9), and Senior (grades 10-12).
-Having a background in the Global Issues Problem Solving Component is a great start for students in CmPS, but it is not required.
-If students have not been involved with FPS, they will to need to be taught the problem solving process as part of their community problem solving experience.
-CmPS can be pursued as an extracurricular activity or as part of the regular school curriculum.
+Students may participate in CmPS in one of three divisions: Junior (grades 4-6), Middle (grades 7-9), and Senior (grades 10-12).
+It is very important for CmPS students to have an understanding of the problem solving process.
+Competition in the Global Issues Problem Solving Component is great for students who wish to compete in CmPS, but it is not required.
+If students have not been involved with another component of FPS, they will to need to be taught the problem solving process as part of their Community Problem Solving experience.
+Coaches and teams can choose to pursue CmPS as an extracurricular activity or as part of the regular school curriculum.
+Any CmPS student also wishing to participate in the Multi-School Competition at the Affiliate (State) Competition MUST be proficient in the six-step problem solving process and must have formally practiced the Global Issues problem solving process during the current school year.

 What is the composition for team CmPS?